yabellini/docs.carpentries.org/topic_folders/communications/tools/slack-and-email.md

 Any questions?
 Email: [alycia@carpentries.org](mailto:alycia@carpentries.org)

-##### Acknowledgments
-The content of this guide was based upon the Center for Scientific Collaboration and Community Engagement “Slack quick start guide” by Lou Woodley and Katie Pratt, licensed under a Creative Commons Attribution 4.0 (CC BY 4.0) license.

-The original guide is cited as: Center for Scientific Collaboration and Community Engagement.
-(2020) Slack quick start guide.
-Woodley and Pratt doi: 10.5281/zenodo.3763730

 ##### 1. Configuring Your Account
 **A. PROFILE**
 When you set up your profile there are three things to bear in mind: